inveniosoftware/invenio/docs/developers/git-workflow.rst

     $ git branch -d new-feature-b

-If Joe editing something during merge, then the commit SHA1s may not match, but you would notice and study differences offered by diff.
+If Joe edits something during merge, then the commit SHA1s may not match, but you would notice and study the differences using diff.

 W10.
 Deleting integrated branch
 +++++++++++++++++++++++++++++++

-Once new-feature-b is fully okay, you **delete** this branch in your public repo.
+Once new-feature-b is fully merged, you **delete** this branch in your public repo.

 .. code-block:: console